NadiaIdris/ts-make-html-document-tree/README.md

   if (elementHasChildren) {
     const children = this._children.map((child) => child.printTree()).join("");
-    // Print start and end tag to different lines. string = `${spaces}<${this.tagName}${classes}>\n${children}${spaces}</${this.tagName}>\n`;
+    // Print start and end tags to different lines. string = `${spaces}<${this.tagName}${classes}>\n${children}${spaces}</${this.tagName}>\n`;
   } else {
-    // Print start and end tag to the same line. string = `${spaces}<${this.tagName}${classes}></${this.tagName}>\n`;
+    // Print the start and end tags to the same line. string = `${spaces}<${this.tagName}${classes}></${this.tagName}>\n`;
   }
   return string;